 5. Avoid conflicts of interest

-This applies, in particular, to the exploitation of property, information, or opportunities in which the director’s interests (directly or indirectly) conflict with the company’s.
+Company directors must avoid conflicts of interest by averting situations that may divide their loyalties.
+This especially applies to exploiting property, information, or opportunities in which the director’s interests (directly or indirectly) conflict with the company’s.

 6. Not accept benefits from third parties